An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Experiments

-\subparagraph*{System Specifications.} The experiments were run on a server equipped with two Intel Xeon E5-2640 v4 processors (2.4 GHz 10-core) and 160GB RAM.
+\subparagraph*{\textbf{System Specifications.}} The experiments were run on a server equipped with two Intel Xeon E5-2640 v4 processors (2.4 GHz 10-core) and 160GB RAM.
 The machine ran the 64-bit version of Ubuntu Bionic (18.04.2 LTS).
-The code was compiled with g++ 7.4.0.
+The code was compiled using g++ 7.5.0 with optimization level O3.

-\subparagraph*{Benchmark Data.} We created three types of benchmark instances.
-The synthetic data sets consist of $n$ $30\times30$-pixel squares placed inside a bounding rectangle $\mathcal B$ of size $1\,080 \times 720$ pixels, which also creates different densities.
+\subparagraph*{\textbf{Benchmark Data of Unit Squares.}} We created three types of benchmark instances.
+The two synthetic data sets consist of $n$ $30\times30$-pixel squares placed inside a bounding rectangle $\mathcal B$ of size $1\,080 \times 720$ pixels, which also creates different densities.
 The real-world instances use the same square size, but geographic feature distributions.
 For the updates we consider three models: \emph{insertion-only}, \emph{deletion-only}, and \emph{mixed}, where the latter selects insertion or deletion uniformly at random.
+The new squares to insert are generated uniformly.